 Press Kits and Embargoes

-- Be sure to offer a press kit with high-quality images, trailers, and key game information.
+- Be sure to provide a press kit that includes high-quality images, trailers, and key game information.
 Include embargoed review dates to ensure coverage during the event.

 - Build your press kit using Google Drive or Press Kit